ewfx/aidel-load-runners/code/test/README.md

-## Delete this file

-Instead place your test files here
+The data used to train and test the model have been deposited here